Ultrafast X-ray Spectroscopy of Intersystem Crossing in Hexafluoroacetylacetone: Chromophore Photophysics and Spectral Changes in the Face of Electron Withdrawing Groups: Introduction

-The field of transient X-ray absorption spectroscopy (Tr-XAS) with femtosecond timescales has made steady progress in recent years; tabletop sources producing soft X-rays via high harmonic generation have drastically improved allowing experiments in the water window to be performed.\cite{scutelnic2021,Fu2020,Pertot264,Ross_CCl4} Tr-XAS is an extremely powerful technique that acts as a probe for both the electronic and structural dynamics of molecules.
+The field of transient X-ray absorption spectroscopy (Tr-XAS) with femtosecond timescales has made steady progress in recent years; tabletop sources producing soft X-rays via high harmonic generation have improved allowing experiments in the water window to be performed.\cite{scutelnic2021,Fu2020,Pertot264,Ross_CCl4} Tr-XAS is a powerful technique that acts as a probe for both the electronic and structural dynamics of molecules.
 The X-rays provide unique element specificity due to the transitions originating from localized core orbitals, and the energies corresponding to these transitions for each element vary between atoms in different locations in the molecule, resulting in spectra with site specificity.
-Thus core-level transitions are sensitive to the local chemical environment and report on shifts in electron density in the proximity of the probed atoms.\cite{Loh2013} Here, we use femtosecond soft X-ray transient absorption spectroscopy to probe the ultrafast non-adiabatic population transfer into the triplet $\textsuperscript{3}\pi \pi ^\ast$ (T\textsubscript{1}) state following the initial excitation of ground state HfAcAc to the optically bright $\textsuperscript{1} \pi \pi ^\ast$ (S\textsubscript{2}) state.
+Thus core-level transitions are sensitive to the local chemical environment and report on shifts in electron density in the proximity of the probed atoms.\cite{Loh2013} Here, we use femtosecond soft X-ray transient absorption spectroscopy to probe the ultrafast non-adiabatic population transfer into the triplet $\textsuperscript{3}\pi \pi ^\ast$ (T\textsubscript{1}) state following the initial excitation of ground state HfAcAc to the optically bright $\textsuperscript{1} \pi \pi ^\ast$ (S\textsubscript{2}) state, thereby gaining insight into the photochemical reaction pathways.

-The sensitivity of the transitions from the core-to-valence pre-edge resonances of the valence-excited states reveals electronic and structural insights into the photochemical reaction paths.
 We compare the results to previous measurements on AcAc and computed spectra obtained via orbital optimized density functional theory methods.\cite{hait2021orbital} The results show that the rate of the non-adiabatic passage to the T\textsubscript{1} state in HfAcAc is not significantly influenced by the terminal fluorine atoms while providing clear evidence for hydrogen-bond ring opened and twisted rotational conformers in the excited state dynamics, in contrast to the initial hydrogen bonded, planar, enol form in the ground state.